Network Realization Functions for Optimal Distributed Control: General Setup and Technical Preliminaries

 \subsection{The Youla Parametrization}

-The seminal work in \cite{V} highlighted the fact that the problem of closed-loop stabilization can be conveniently reformulated in terms of particular factional representations of the TFMs that make up the feedback control scheme.
-In this context, we now introduce several key definitions, which help set up the context of our results from the sequel.
+The seminal work presented in \cite{V} highlighted the fact that the problem of closed-loop stabilization can be conveniently reformulated in terms of particular fractional representations, belonging to the TFMs which make up the feedback control scheme.
+In this context, we introduce several key definitions.

 \begin{defn} Let ${\bf K} \in \mathbb{R}_p(\la)^{m \times p}$, ${\bf R}\in \mathbb{R}_p(\la)^{m \times m}$, ${\bf P} \in \mathbb{R}_p(\la)^{m \times p}$.
 A representation of the form ${\bf K}={\bf R}^{-1}{\bf P}$ is called a {\em left factorization} of {\bf K}. \end{defn}